Smith-Cruise/StarRocks-Docker-Dev/README.md

 If you want to use GDB, `--privileged  --cap-add SYS_PTRACE ` is necessary.

-3. Use ssh to connect container

-`sudo ssh root@localhost -p 2222`
+3. Use ssh to connect container: `sudo ssh root@localhost -p 2222`.

 ## How to Development?